Aryna Sabalenka: 2018: Premier 5 title, top 20

 During the North American hardcourt summer season, Sabalenka rose through the rankings.
-At the two Premier 5 tournaments, she reached the third round at the Canadian Open and the semifinals at the Cincinnati Open.
-In the former, she avenged her previous loss to world No. 2, Wozniacki, for the biggest win of her career, hitting 64 winners during the match.
-In the latter, she recorded two more top-ten wins over No. 8 Plíšková and No. 5 Caroline Garcia before losing to world No. 1, Simona Halep.
-Just a week later, Sabalenka won her first WTA Tour title at the Premier-level Connecticut Open with wins over world No. 9, Julia Görges, in the semifinal, and Carla Suárez Navarro in the final.
-Playing a fourth consecutive week, she closed out this part of the season with her best result at a Grand Slam tournament to date, making it to the fourth round at the US Open.
-In particular, she upset world No. 5, Petra Kvitová, in the third round before losing to the eventual champion, Naomi Osaka.
+At the Canadian Open, she stunned world No. 2 Caroline Wozniacki for the biggest win of her career, but lost in the third round to No. 15 Elise Mertens.
+At the Cincinnati Open, Sabalenka recorded two more top-ten wins over No. 8 Karolína Plíšková and No. 5 Caroline Garcia to reach her first Premier 5 quarterfinal.
+She stunned No. 13 Madison Keys to reach her first Premier 5 semifinal, where she lost to world No. 1 Simona Halep in straight sets.
+At the Connecticut Open, Sabalenka defeated lucky loser Samantha Stosur, No. 24 Daria Saville, lucky loser Belinda Bencic, and No. 9 Julia Görges to reach the final.
+In the final, she defeated Carla Suárez Navarro in straight sets to claim her first Premier-tier title and jump into the top 20.
+Sabalenka closed out this part of the season with her best result at a Grand Slam tournament to date.
+At the US Open, she defeated Danielle Collins, qualifier Vera Zvonareva, and No. 5 Petra Kvitová to make it to the fourth round, where she lost to No. 19 and eventual champion Naomi Osaka in three sets.
 She was the only player to win a set against Osaka in the tournament.